sentriz/bandcamp_downloader/README.md

 Piracy: I do not condone piracy in any form.
 My goal that this tool be used to obtain legal audio that would otherwise be extremely difficult to find.
 Bandcamp is a good source for these audio clips and allows new artists to showcase their work and earn a rightful income from it.

 To ensure the survival of this tool and to help the artists who are providing the music, please buy their singles/albums directly from Bandcamp.

-This script is just a simple tool, and I hope you will find it useful.